Modeling the Second Harmonic in Surface Water Waves Using Generalizations of NLS: Direct Comparisons

 \section{Direct Comparisons}

 In this section, we compare: (i) the experimental data with the model predictions for the first harmonic band and (ii) the experimental data with the model predictions for the second harmonic band.
-We call these ``direct'' comparisons because we use NLS-type equations (\ref{eqn:vDysthe}), (\ref{eqn:NLS}), (\ref{eqn:dNLS}), (\ref{eqn:Dysthe}), and (\ref{eqn:dGT}) to directly predict the experimental measurements.
+We call these ``direct'' comparisons because we use NLS-type equations (\ref{eqn:vDysthe}), (\ref{eqn:NLS}), (\ref{eqn:dNLS}), (\ref{eqn:Dysthe}), and (\ref{eqn:dGT}) to directly predict the experimental measurements at the downstream gauges given the experimental data at the first gauge.
 The initial conditions for the first harmonic band simulations were

 where $a_n$ is the $n$th Fourier coefficient of the time series recorded at the first gauge and $N$ is the number of positive Fourier modes included.
-We used only frequencies in the first harmonic band to define the initial conditions for the first harmonic simulations.
+We used only frequencies in the first harmonic band (i.e.~$[1.67,5.00]$~Hz) to define the initial conditions for the first harmonic simulations.
 Refer to Table \ref{table:ExptParams} for the values of the parameters $\omega_0$, $k_0$, $\epsilon$, $t_f$, and $N$ for each of the four experiments.
+As discussed in Section \ref{SectionExperiments}, we used $g=9.81$ m/sec$^2$ and $\Gamma=0.717$ m$^3$/sec$^2$ in all of our calculations.

 Similarly, the initial conditions for the second harmonic band simulations were